-The Davis Bayou section of the seashore located in the Mississippi District does not have the level of use that many parts of the Florida District has.
-However, VFW Road goes through this portion of the seashore and is a major access point for visitors as well a frequently used local commuter road.
+The Davis Bayou section of the seashore in the Mississippi District does not have the level of use that many parts of the Florida District has.
+However, VFW Road connects with Park Road, and both are heavily used by commuter traffic.
+The railroad traverses the length of Ocean Springs, and all railroad crossings are at grade.
+Park Road has the only overpass, making it a coveted commuter and emergency access route to avoid temporary blockages by passing trains.
 Recently there was a traffic light positioned at the intersection of U.S. Highway 90 and Park Road to help with the traffic problems related to this road near the seashore entrance.
-VFW Road is also used by bicycles and pedestrians, which can lead to potential conflicts between these users and vehicle traffic.
+Park Road is also used by bicycles and pedestrians, which can lead to potential conflicts between these users and vehicle traffic.
 Visitors have stated that the congested nature of this road takes away from their experience at the park.

-An existing baseline for the amount of traffic on VFW Road was established in 2010 and the standard was set.
-Based on this information, at no more than a 25% increase in traffic will be allowed before management actions are needed.
-If the standard is exceeded on a regular basis, seashore managers can enact an education program on the effects of traffic on the visitor experience; increase law enforcement presence; implement more intense site management (e.g. changes in traffic calming strategies); and if the previous management actions are ineffective, seashore managers may chose to permanently close the road to vehicle traffic.
+An existing baseline for the amount of commuter traffic on VFW Road was established in 2010 and the standard was set.
+Based on this information, a no more than a 25% increase in traffic will be allowed before management actions are needed.
+If the standard is exceeded on a regular basis, seashore managers can enact an education program on the effects of traffic on the visitor experience; increase law enforcement presence; implement more intense site management (e.g., changes in traffic calming strategies); and if the previous management actions are ineffective, seashore managers may choose to permanently close VFW Road to vehicle traffic.

-Impacts to Seagrass
+Impacts on Seagrass

 Impacts on seagrass from visitor activities include scarring from propellers, vessel groundings, and anchoring.
 These impacts can be widespread with dense scarring found in more shallow depths and near areas that are heavily used by boats (NPS 2008b).
 Increased boating activity, often by boaters with no or only limited previous experience, make parts of the seashore susceptible to further seagrass scarring.
-The loss of seagrass from boating activities is a significant concern because seagrass beds along the seashore are highly productive and provide vast areas of habitat for recreationally and commercially important fish and invertebrates.
+The loss of seagrass from boating activities is a significant concern because seagrass beds along the seashore are highly productive and provide vast areas of habitat for recreation-ally and commercially important fish and invertebrates.
 Although active restoration of damaged seagrass communities is technically possible, it is expensive and time consuming.
 Also, recent model estimates for seagrass recovery rates suggest that it may take decades for some areas to fully recover (NPS 2008b).